shashfrankenstien/ArchieTiny/README.md

     - on rising edge interrupt (button release), GPIO_BTN_x_HLD bits are automatically cleared

 ### Button press (voltage divided ADC)
-- ADC ISR writes 8-bit precision byte from ADC_VD_BTNS_CHAN to ADC_VD_BTNS_VAL register.
+- ADC ISR writes 8-bit precision byte from ADC_CHAN_x to ADC_CHAN_x_VAL register.
 We can use this byte to identify button press and release
-- Since this method can technically support quite a few buttons, we use 2 bytes to report on press and release state (this can thus support upto 8 buttons)
 - We need to check expected voltage levels in ascending order
-    - only 1 button can be pressed at a time.
+    - only 1 button can be pressed at a time per channel.
     - check lowest voltage threshold.
-If ADC reading is lower, set ADC_VD_BTN_x bit in r16 indicating press
+If ADC reading is lower, set ADC_VD_CHx_BTN_y bit in r16 indicating press
     - continue checking as long as no press is identified

 - Reading button presses (Software stabilization)
     - ADC clock speed is clk / 128. for clk = 16 MHz, ADC clock speed will be 125 kHz
     - ADC generally takes about 13 - 15 ADC clocks to perform a conversion.
-    - Let's approx to 14 which gives us a conversion frequency of ~9 kHz (i.e. once every ~110 micro seconds)
+    - Let's approx to 14 which gives us a conversion frequency of ~9 kHz (i.e. each conversion takes ~110 micro seconds)
     - We're using a 680 pF capacitor against 50 k ohm internal pull-up (RESET pin) for smoothing.
 So, time to charge up to 63% is (50 * 10^3 * 681 * 10^-12) = 34 micro seconds (TAO).
         We might read a wrong value during this charge / discharge time.
 We can assume that the capacitor will be reasonably full at 5 * TAO
     - Given the ADC conversion period (110 micro seconds), we should make sure multiple readings are within threshold to confirm a button press